 This type of light produces an average of 100 lumens per watt.
 It’s quite an impressive lamp as well because they are able to last about 15,000 to 50,000 serviceable hours.
 The only negative you can see with this type of light is they have quite a low CRI.
 If you have a space that does not require such a high-grade quality of illumination, this would be the best lamp for you.
 For example, warehouses, streetlamp lighting and indoor gardening spaces would be the best for this type of light.
 The hue you can expect would be of a warm orange or yellow color.

 Mercury Vapor Lamps

 You can say that this lamp is the granddaddy of all the HID lamps.
 It is the cheapest to install out of all the HIDs and has quite a high lux output.
 Mercury vapor lamps were formerly used in street lights and high-bay lights.
-The negative thing about Mercury vapor lamps is that they require a start up time (about 5 to 8 minutes).
+The negative thing about Mercury vapor lamps is that they require a start-up time (about 5 to 8 minutes).
 They also produce poor color rendering.
-Because of these traits, they are slowing being phased out in the market.
+Because of these traits, they are slowly being phased out in the market.

 Circular UFO LED Highbay Lamps

-LED lights lasts longer than traditional HID lights.
-The lumen output is lower, but the quality of the light they produce will not decrease as times goes by.
+LED lights last longer than traditional HID lights.
+The lumen output is lower, but the quality of the light they produce will not decrease as time goes by.
 Replacement of your traditional HID industrial lighting will cost quite a bit, but you will be able to earn back your investment quickly through a reduction in energy consumption in the long run.